 Training B2B teams on Shopify for data security

-Technology alone is not enough; people remain at the heart of the security system.
-By regularly training your teams, you not only give them the necessary tools to react to potential threats, but you also cultivate a company culture focused on prudence and shared responsibility.
+Technology alone is not enough; humans remain at the heart of the security system.
+By regularly training your teams, you not only give them the necessary tools to react to potential threats but also cultivate a company culture focused on prudence and shared responsibility.
 Think about it: each member of your team then becomes a vigilant guardian of critical data.

 Measures to implement include: